Bhupesh-V/Bhupesh-V.github.io/_posts/2019-8-25-my-devlearn-flow.md

 3. Learn

 ## Appreciated
-I call this the pro stage for this very reason, once your thing start getting liked by the communtiy people start appreceating what you do and how you do it. this appreciation injects in you the _motivation_ to create & learn more.
+I call this the pro stage for this very reason, once your stuff start getting liked by the communtiy people start appreceating what you do and how you do it. this appreciation injects in you the _motivation_ to create & learn more.

 ## Motivated